leouieda/aogs2018-gmtpython/README.md

 release is predicted for the late 2018.
 The latest documentation and source code can be accessed through the website http://www.gmtpython.xyz.

+## Notes

+I used the fonts Roboto Mono for code and Roboto for headings and text.
+All can be downloaded from [Google Fonts](https://fonts.google.com/).

+The poster was made using [Inkscape](https://inkscape.org/).
+The background image is linked in the SVG file so you'll need to have it together with the SVG poster.

+The QR codes were generated using [qrencode](https://github.com/fukuchi/libqrencode):

+    qrencode -t EPS -o qrcode.eps URL

 ## License

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img